“I’ve been able to see them ever since my first day here. They’ve always pulled the carriages. Don’t worry. You’re just as sane as I am."

 The strong desire of Voldemort to enter the Department of Mysteries is affecting Harry's dreaming thoughts already at this stage.
 Harry doesn't recognize this corridor, even though he was there only two weeks before.

 Fred and George had bewitched their trunks to fly downstairs

 The spell is Locomotor Trunk.
-We see this sort of practical magic in use when Flitwick transports Trelawney's trunks back up to her tower residence (OP26).
+We see this sort of practical magic in use when Flitwick transports Trelawney's trunks back up to her tower residence (OP26), and earlier in the book when Tonks takes Harry's trunk downstairs in Privet Drive.
 Why are they doing this?
 Because they can, most likely.
 They are now of age and the restrictions no longer apply.

 "But now Mad-Eye's complaining that we can't leave unless Sturgis Podmore's here, otherwise the guard will be one short."

 Sturgis has been arrested after being placed under the Imperius Curse by Lucius Malfoy.
 He will end up in Azkaban for a few months as a result.
 We don't know this yet, of course.

 'Why?
 I thought Voldemort was supposed to be lying low, or are you telling me he's going to jump out from behind a dustbin to try to do me in?'